Compression methods overview¶

 For the actual measured numbers and their cohort scope, see evidence/matrix.md.

-Public detail on Track B is intentionally limited until v0.2 ships.
-Public-safe Track B evidence is at evidence/matrix.md.
-The Q3 2026 v0.2 release timing is gated on patent prosecution; early-access design partners can engage now via the pilot program.
+A second, complementary line of work compresses the architecture itself — restructuring transformer blocks to retain expressive capacity at substantially fewer trainable parameters.
+Public detail on this component is intentionally limited until it ships.
+Public-safe architectural-compression evidence is at evidence/matrix.md.
+Release timing is gated on patent prosecution; early-access design partners can engage now via the pilot program.

 What "catastrophic failure" means¶